KEYNOTE

 Participants will gain practical insights into integrating psychosocial considerations into clinical care and research.
 The session will conclude with an open Q&A to foster dialogue and collaboration.

-Panelists: A genetic counselor from the Provincial Medical Genetics Program
+Panelists: A genetic counsellor from the Provincial Medical Genetics Program

 Dr. Holly Etchegary is an Associate Professor in the Faculty of Medicine, Memorial University.
 She has an active research program in hereditary cancers, genomics health services research and patient-oriented research, particularly in oncology.
 She can speak to a wide range of psychosocial impacts faced by patients with cancer predisposition syndromes, informed by her involvement in local and national research projects and her work with patient partners.